 - Plymouth: Brenda Green, South Shore Community Action, 508-747-7575 x 6223

-Donations in the form of finished blankets, supplies or monetary contributions can be mailed to:
+Donations in the form of finished blankets or monetary contributions can be mailed to:

 Greater Boston Area Project Linus